 Depending on the individual genetics of a given plant, the mix of scent compounds can differ widely, creating distinct and variable odors.

-Another thing to consider about this factor is that cannabis plants can smell quite strong, this can be problematic if you’re growing indoors in a connected, multi-family dwelling such as an apartment or a townhouse that shares a wall with your neighbors.
-To avoid complaints, make sure you install proper ventilation and buy cannabis seeds that will produce low-odor plants.
+Another thing to consider about this factor is that cannabis plants can smell quite strongly.
+This can be problematic if you’re growing indoors in a connected, multi-family dwelling such as an apartment or a townhouse that shares a wall with your neighbors.
+To avoid complaints, make sure you install proper ventilation and buy cannabis seeds that will produce relatively low-odor plants.
 This is an important step because attitudes toward marijuana growing in the US can be a bit old-fashioned still.

-This is the amount of time it takes a given plant to fully complete its flowering stage (ready to harvest).
-In general flowering times sit between six and twelve weeks while certain strains push through their flowering cycle faster than others, particularly autoflowering varieties.
-But keep in mind that short flowering times (6-7 weeks) usually produce smaller plants which are also less potent.
+Flowering time is the amount of time it takes a plant to fully complete its flowering stage and become ready to harvest.
+In general, flowering times sit between six and twelve weeks.
+Certain strains push through their flowering cycle faster than others, particularly autoflowering varieties.
+But keep in mind that short flowering times usually produce smaller plants which are also less potent.

 Ease of Growing

 Some strains of marijuana are more forgiving than others.
 Those that allow for mistakes are much easier to grow and are more appropriate for novice growers.
 Most of the online seed banks have a dedicated category for beginners, while others just mark some of their strains as “easy to grow.”
 If this if your first grow, start there.

 At the other end of the spectrum are strains that require exacting conditions in order to grow well.
 Any errors made while cultivating these can often lead to crop failures.
 These should only be attempted by experienced growers capable of consistently producing the needed conditions.

-Cannabis indica is a short, squat plant.
-It typically grows less than 5 feet tall and has dense, bushy leaves.
+Indica strains are known for their short, squat growing pattern.
+They typically grow less than 5 feet tall and have dense, bushy leaves.
 The branches grow close together and the leaves are wide.
-Indica usually takes around 7 to 10 weeks to fully mature and be ready for harvest.
+Indica strains usually take around 7 to 10 weeks to fully mature.
 Indica flowers can smell quite pungent and skunky, so keep that in mind if odor is a concern in your grow area.

 Once harvested, ingesting indica will give you a relaxed, “body” high.
-People enjoy indica for its calming effects.
-Take care with strong indicas or large amounts, though, as too much can create “couch lock” that can make it tough to move around and take part in normal activities.
-Indica works particularly well as a sleep aid.
-It’s also useful as a pain reliever, a muscle relaxer, and an anxiety reducer.
+Many people enjoy pure indica strains for their calming effects.
+Take care with strong indicas or large amounts, though, as too much can create “couch lock” that will have you stuck to the sofa all night.
+Indicas work particularly well as a sleep aid.
+They’re also useful as a pain reliever, a muscle relaxer, and an anxiety reducer.
 Many medical strains are indicas, or at least indica-dominant hybrids.

-Other strains you’ll find when you buy cannabis seeds online will be categorized as sativas.
-These plants grow taller than indicas—usually around 6 feet high, but sativa can grow as tall as 20 feet tall if you grow them outdoors.
+Sativa strains almost always grow taller than indicas.
+This usually means around 6 feet high, but sativas can grow as tall as 20 feet tall if you grow them outdoors.
 The branches on these plants grow rather loosely and the leaves are long and narrow.
-Sativa takes anywhere from 9 to 12 weeks of grow time before it’s ready to harvest, and the flowers can smell sweet, floral, and somewhat fruity.
+Sativas take anywhere from 9 to 12 weeks of grow time before they’re ready to harvest, and the flowers can smell sweet, floral, and somewhat fruity.

-Unlike indica’s relaxing “body” high, sativa provides a cannabis boost that’s frequently described as more of a psychoactive “head” high.
+Unlike the indica’s relaxing “body” high, sativas provide a cannabis boost that’s frequently described as more of a psychoactive “head” high.
 People enjoy it for the energy, motivation, and creativity it gives them.
 People often use sativa strains as an appetite stimulant, to control their ADHD, or to treat depression.

 Keep in mind that strain potency (percentage of THC, CBD, and other cannabinoids in the final product) is determined by its genetics, but also by the growing environment (mainly by the amount of sun/light it gets).

-Cannabinoids don’t come into play when it comes to the flavor and scent of a given strain.
-This is driven by terpenes, which are volatile aromatic compounds produced by the same glands in the plant that produce THC and CBD.
-Varieties that vary the relative levels of certain terpenes over others will yield very different flavor characteristics.
-This is why some strains smell like berries, while others taste like fruits (mainly sativas), earth, or diesel fuel (mainly indicas).
+When it comes to the flavor and scent of a given strain, everything is determined by terpenes.
+Terpenes are volatile aromatic compounds produced by the same glands in the plant that produce THC and CBD.
+Varieties with different levels of certain terpenes will yield very different flavors and scent characteristics.
+This explains why some strains smell like berries, while others are more reminiscent of fruit, earth, or even diesel!

 While THC has been demonstrated to stimulate appetite and reduce pain and nausea, which is useful for certain medical conditions, CBD is more commonly thought of as the medicinal cannabinoid.
 If you’re looking to purchase seeds for medicinal use, it’s common to look for hybrid species that produce high levels of CBD, with a low THC content to minimize psychoactive effects.
 Many medicinal marijuana users in the US want the medical benefits of the plant without the associated high.

-However, for those that require THC’s medicinal properties, or are looking for a combination of medicinal and recreational qualities, strains that exhibit a 1:1 ratio of THC and CBD are a smart purchase as 1:1 CBD-to-THC ratio will dull out the intoxicating psychoactive effects of THC.
-2:1 CBD-to-THC ratio will cancel the euphoric effects of THC completely.
+However, for those who want a bit of THC with their CBD, there are strains that have an even ratio of the two.
+Hybrids like that are a smart purchase since their 1:1 CBD-to-THC ratio will dull out the intoxicating psychoactive effects of THC.
+A 2:1 CBD-to-THC ratio will cancel the euphoric effects of THC completely.

-When buying cannabis seeds online the seeds are generally sold in packs of varying amounts.
-Not all seed banks sell in the same pack sizes, but across all seed banks, the most common pack sizes are 1, 2, 3, 5, 10 and 20 seeds.
-Larger seed packs provide higher bulk discount resulting in lower cost per seed.
+When buying cannabis seeds online, the seeds are generally sold in packs of varying amounts.
+Not all seed banks sell the same pack sizes, but the most common sizes are 1, 2, 3, 5, 10 and 20 seeds.
+Larger seed packs usually provide higher bulk discounts, resulting in a lower cost per seed.

 Not to be confused with Regular seeds, regular packs are seed packs that include a single type of seed.
-If you’re looking to purchase a specific strain you’ll probably end up purchasing it in a regular pack.
+If you’re looking to purchase a specific strain, you’ll probably end up purchasing it in a regular pack.

-If you are not sure what you are after or just want to diversify your grow – value/mix packs are a great way to go.
-With mixed packs you’re generally able to pick a specific category of seeds like feminized or CBD-heavy strains instead of a specific strain.
-Most of the seed banks will specify the exact combination of seeds you will get, but not all of them.
+If you are not sure what you are after or just want to diversify a grow, value/mix packs are a great way to go.
+Mixed packs generally let you pick a specific category of seeds like feminized or CBD-heavy strains instead of a specific strain.
+Most of the seed banks will specify the exact combination of seeds you will get.
 Mixed packs are usually priced lower per seed, and they’re a great way to try out a variety of different strains at once.

 Wholesale / Bulk Discount